SeanMcP/seanmcp.com/src/content/gardens/seanmcp-dot-com.md

 - Color palette needs to look nice with code blocks
 - Colors for each content type
+- As of 11/28/2023, there are no `h5` of `h6` elements on the site

 ## Unorganized thoughts

 - I'd prefer to have a single color scheme for the site and bypass the idea of light/dark mode.
 Maybe there is a "middle" mode that will make everyone happy.
+- I like writing with lots of headings, but "big and bold" styles make those articles look bad.